We are committed to protecting the privacy and security of your personal information.

 To make sure we meet our legal data protection and privacy obligations, we only hold on to your information for as long as we actually need it for the purposes we acquired it in the first place.

 In most cases, this means we will keep your information for as long as you are employed or engaged by us and for a period of 7 years thereafter.
 The reason for keeping your personal data for this length of time is to comply with HMRC requirements and because of the fact that some claims can be brought up to 6 years after your employment/engagement ends.]
 For WEFO funded positions, we are required to retain personal data in line with the relevant WEFO retention schedule.
+Personal data specifically collected for the purpose of the NHS Wales Test, Trace, Protect Service will be held for 21 days from the date of each separate visit made.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.